folkforms/xslt-study/xpath.md

 ### The asterisk ("`*`")

 Selects all element nodes in the current context.

+(FIXME This needs an example)

-Be aware that the asterisk wildcard selects element nodes only; attributes, text nodes, comments, or processing instructions aren't included.
+Be aware that the asterisk wildcard selects element nodes only.
+Attributes, text nodes, comments, or processing instructions aren't included.

 You can also use a namespace prefix with an asterisk.
 In our [sample sonnet](sonnet.xml), the XPath expression `auth:*` returns all element nodes in the current context that are associated with the namespace URL `http://www.authors.com/`.

 ### The at-sign and asterisk ("`@*`")